mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 <p class="blog-description">1497 out of 1589 answered.</p>

-This year we saw a considerable bump in Next.js usage, which is not surprising due to its increasing popularity and the advancements it gained in 2021.
+This year we saw a considerable bump the use of Next.js (compared with 12.4% in 2020), which is not surprising due to its increasing popularity and the advancements it gained in 2021.

 ### What styling solution are you using?